rism-digital/muscat-guidelines/default/en/publication_210.md

 ##### Special cases

 Publications that contain the term _thematic catalog_ in their titles are often catalogs of works but may occasionally touch on other topics or not be extensive in their scope.
 Always double-check.
 If it’s the former, give it a short title as for a catalog of works.
-If it’s the latter, give it a short title like you do for normal literature.
-In short, anything that isn’t a catalog of works is assigned a literature short title.
+If it’s the latter, give it a short title like you do for normal secondary literature.
+In short, anything that is not a catalog of works is assigned a literature short title.

 ###### Examples